The Vapourer caterpillar and moth (Orgyia antigua)

-The spectacularly colourful, fully grown Vapourer Moth caterpillar is one of the most instantly recognizable caterpillar in the British Isles.
+The spectacularly colourful, fully grown Vapourer Moth caterpillar is one of the most instantly recognisable caterpillars in the British Isles.

 It’s also one of the most commonly sighted caterpillars in gardens where it can sometimes become so numerous to be considered a pest.

-One of its most distinctive features are the dorsal tufts on the fourth to seventh segment which can be white, brown or yellow.
+One of its most distinctive features are the four dorsal hair tufts, or tussocks, on the fourth to seventh segment which can be either white, brown or yellow.

 The ground colour is grey/dark blue with red pinacula from which sprout clusters of light/grey hair.